-Egusi and catfish soup is quite easy to make.
-The process resembles that of the usual egusi soup, there is a little twist however.
-I want to show you how I made the delicious looking plate of soup below.
+catfish soup (Egusi) is quite easy to make.
+The process resembles that of the usual egusi soup, there is a little twist, however.
+I want to show you how I made the delicious-looking plate of soup below.

 You will buy the catfish while it is still alive, kill and clean it up.
 The seller would assist you.

 Usually, when I want to make catfish soup, it is either with ofor or egusi.
 I believe I have told you how to make catfish soup with ofor and vegetables.